lkrum/Make-an-SVG-Logo/README.md

 Users will run node in their terminal and answer four questions indicating what shape, shape color, text, and text color they want for their logo.
 Once all questions have been answered, an SVG logo will be created automatically.
 If using the [SVG VS Code extension](https://marketplace.visualstudio.com/items?itemName=jock.svg), the SVG files can be exported and saved as PNGs.

-This application challenged me to use classes and subclasse for the first time as well as Jest to test each class to ensure that the code executed correctly.
+This application challenged me to use classes and subclasses for the first time as well as Jest to test each class to ensure that the code executed correctly.
+To test my color inputs, I used the [Validate-Color Package](https://www.npmjs.com/package/validate-color) which greatly helped with validating hex code colors and keywords.

 Link to video demo: